Havarti Cheese vs Pecorino Romano Cheese

 Pecorino Romano is one of the most ancient types of cheese and a staple in Italian cuisine.
 Made from sheep's milk, it is salty and sharp, traditionally used grated over pasta dishes, incorporated into sauces, or eaten on its own with a drizzle of honey.
 Pecorino Romano is predominantly produced in the regions of Lazio, Sardinia, and Tuscany.

-Havarti Cheese comes from Denmark.
-Pecorino Romano Cheese originated from Italy.
+• Origin: Havarti Cheese (Denmark), Pecorino Romano Cheese (Italy)

 Havarti Cheese Pecorino Romano Cheese